hitoshi-watase/sercrod/docs/reference/directives/events.md

 For fine grained control on a specific `@name` binding, use **modifiers on the event attribute**:

 - `.prevent` on `@name`:
-  - Nablla specific syntax that calls `event.preventDefault()` for that particular handler.
+  - Sercrod specific syntax that calls `event.preventDefault()` for that particular handler.
 - `.stop` on `@name`:
-  - Nablla specific syntax that calls `event.stopPropagation()` for that particular handler.
+  - Sercrod specific syntax that calls `event.stopPropagation()` for that particular handler.

 Typical patterns: